 When looking for a facilitator or teacher, we often think top performers in the field can offer the best guidance and advice.
 It makes logical sense - they perform at the target level others want to reach.
 But is it accurate?

-Beth Crandall, a researcher with funding from the National Institutes of Health, set out to study how nurses in the neonatal intensive care unit (NICU) of a large hospital made decisions about when a baby was developing an infection (link to study).
+Beth Crandall, as detailed in “Critical decision method: a technique for eliciting concrete assessment indicators from the intuition of NICU nurses” in Advances in Nursing Science, was a researcher with funding from the National Institutes of Health.
+She set out to study how nurses in the neonatal intensive care unit (NICU) of a large hospital made decisions about when a baby was developing an infection.
 With the premature babies weighing as little as two pounds, noticing an infection early on and providing antibiotics before it spreads is critical in saving lives.

 Many of the nurses relied upon their intuition for when to put the babies on antibiotics.
 The hospitals would occasionally do tests that came back negative after the nurses had recommended the antibiotics.
 The next day the hospital would test again and discover the nurses had been right.
 They were able to recognize the infection before the tests could, but how?